 A newer option is to hike the Royal Inca Trail, which is the last day of the Inca Trail.
 You skip the first few days of the long trek by taking the train part way to Machu Picchu.
 You disembark the train at km104 and hike up to Wiñay Wanya Ruins, where you join up with the Inca Trail.
 Then you hike to the Sun Gate above Machu Picchu.
 You finish the hike by walking through the outskirts of Machu Picchu, admiring them for the last mile.
 The following day, you return for a full day at Machu Picchu and a guided tour of the ruins.

 The Royal Inca Trail is about 7 miles (11 km).
-It’s a moderate hike.
-If you’re a seasoned hiker, the hike will be easy for you (although you’ll definitely be pushing yourself up the steep but short stairs).
-If you’re not a hiker and aren’t particularly active day to day, the hike will be challenging for you.
-If you’re fit and active in your daily life, but don’t do much hiking, the trail will be moderate for you.
+It’s a moderately challenging hike.
+If you’re a seasoned hiker, the hike will be moderate for you (you’ll definitely be pushing yourself up the steep but short stairs).
+If you’re not a hiker and aren’t particularly active day to day, the hike will be very challenging for you.
+If you’re fit and active in your daily life, but don’t do much hiking, the trail is tough but doable.
 The first 3 miles (5 km) of the hike is a steady uphill climb until you reach Wiñay Wanya Ruins, at which point you take a break for lunch.
 The last 4 miles (6 km) of the hike is mostly flat with a few steep stair climbs, or downhill.
+The trail is a mix of dirt and Inca stones.

 The Royal Inca Trail is permitted, so you do have to plan this hike in advance, but the permits don’t sell out nearly as quickly as the full Inca Trail.
 You can generally get permits up until about a couple weeks beforehand.